A Neural Entity Coreference Resolution Review: A review of Entity Coreference Resolution methodologies

-At the first stages of DL approaches, the mentions from the documents were extracted using either the Berkeley Coreference System (BCS) \citep{durrett2013easy} or the Stanford Deterministic Coref System rules \citep{lee2011stanford} while the later was used to extract animacy features in the implementations up to 2017.
+At the first stages of DL approaches, the mentions from the documents were extracted using either the Berkeley Coreference System (BCS) \citep{durrett2013easy} or the Stanford Deterministic Coref System rules \citep{lee2011stanford}, while the latter was used to extract animacy features in implementations up to 2017.
 At early 2017, the first end-to-end CR systems made their appearance.
-As a result, the implementations are very different as the input transitions from mentions to spans of text.
+As a result, the implementations are very different, since the input transitions from mentions to spans of text.

 Following the methodologies used in early CR, neural approaches can be identified in similar categories.
-We identify four major categories for neural CR: Mention-Ranking models, Entity-Based models, Latent-Structure models and Language-Modeling models.
-We notice that while mention-pair are very simplistic and have been proven useful in the past, they also have a lot of downfalls that the are solved through Mention-Ranking.
-Hence, such approaches were never attempted in neural implementation.
-However, as Mention-Ranking models are at the core of Entity-based models that utilize the scoring functions to prune possible antecedents, implementations of the first were central to implementation of the later.
-Neural networks have however allowed for effective implementation of Latent-structure models with a combination of graphs and clusters, further extending past approaches.
-Finally, approaches that excelled in CR have been identified through Language-Modeling models that are not directly aimed for CR.
+We identify five major categories for neural CR: Mention-Pair models, Mention-Ranking models, Entity-Based models, Latent-Structure models and Language-Modeling models.
+We futher categorize Latent-Structure models and Language-Modeling models as Improvement model types, due to the fact that the described approaches are heavily based on either Mention-Ranking models or Entity-Based models.
+We notice that deep learning coreference systems follow the same iterative approach used to build non-neural coreference systems.
+Mention-pair models are adaptations of their non-neural counterparts using simple perceptron architectures.
+Due to the many downfalls of such approaches, the neural models quickly evolved to Mention-Ranking models.
+Moreover, as Mention-Ranking models are at the core of Entity-based models that utilize the scoring functions to prune possible antecedents, implementations of the first were central to implementation of the second.
+Neural networks have however enabled the effective implementation of Latent-structure models with a combination of graphs and clusters, further extending past approaches.
+Finally, approaches that excelled in CR have been identified through Language-Modeling models which are not directly aimed for CR.
 We analyze each of those approaches separately in the sections below.